lexruee/useful-gnome-shell-extensions/README.md

 Purpose:

- - Extend the GNOME Shell with window tiling functionality.
+ - Extends the GNOME Shell with window tiling functionality.

 Links: